segmentio/segment-docs/src/engage/journeys/event-triggered-journeys.md

 ## Build an Event-triggered Journey

-Before you begin building an Event-triggered Journey, make sure that:

-- You've enabled all [destinations](/docs/connections/destinations/) intended for event delivery in [Connections](/docs/connections/).
+> info "Before you begin"
-- The events you want to use as triggers are already available in your Segment workspace.
+> Before you start building an event-triggered journey, make sure that you've enabled all [destinations](/docs/connections/destinations/) you plan to send data to, and that the events you want to use as triggers are already available in your Segment workspace.

 To set up an Event-triggered Journey: